 - Get a head start on your 2021-22 tax return with the Which? tax calculator - tot up your bill and submit it directly to HMRC.

-Special rules apply to shares and unit trusts.
-There is no capital gains tax on shares or units held in an Isa or pension.
+Firstly, it's worth knowing that there's no capital gains tax payable on shares or units held in an Isa or pension.

-To solve this problem, the tax rules say you must match the shares or units you are selling to the ones you bought in this order:
+To do this, the tax rules say you must match the shares or units you're selling to the ones you bought in this order: